Skip to main content

 console.log(a2); // Output: [ <2 empty items> ]

-We use this syntactic trick to save one byte each time we need to put a 0 in the array of bytes.
+We use this syntactic trick to save one byte each time we need a 0 to appear in the array.
+This works because Typed Arrays coerce all array items to numbers, and an “empty item” will be converted to 0:

 new Int8Array([0, null, undefined,,0])